-If a person has never had colorectal cancer or polyps and has no relatives with cancer or polyp then age 50
+- If a person has never had colorectal cancer or polyps and has no relatives with cancer or polyp then age 50

-If a first degree relative (parent, sibling or child) had cancer or polyps diagnosed after age 60 or 2 second degree relatives have had colorectal cancer then age 40
+- If a first-degree relative (parent, sibling or child) had cancer or polyps diagnosed after age 60 or 2 second-degree relatives have had colorectal cancer then age 40

-If a first degree relative was diagnosed with cancer or polyps at or before age 60 or 2 first degree relatives at any age then age 40 or 10 years before the youngest affected relative whichever is first
+- If a first-degree relative was diagnosed with cancer or polyps at or before age 60 or 2 first degree relatives at any age then age 40 or 10 years before the youngest affected relative whichever is first

-If a person has a history of multiple family members with cancer even of different kinds of cancer, they should talk with their doctor about genetic testing as they may need to start screening as early as age 20 or even in younger in special circumstances.
+- If a person has a history of multiple family members with cancer even of different kinds of cancer, they should talk with their doctor about genetic testing as they may need to start screening as early as age 20 or even younger in special circumstances.